 Choosing a board certified plastic surgeon for your injectables means you'll be receiving treatments from a highly-skilled aesthetic specialist who has devoted their career to achieving attractive outcomes for their patients.
 A developed eye for balance and proportion and a skilled, steady hand are paramount to performing cosmetic plastic surgery procedures, and they make plastic surgeons extremely well-prepared to offer cosmetic injectables.

 Moreover, plastic surgeons have specific training in facial plastic surgery, meaning that they will have a much deeper understanding of the underlying anatomy of bone, muscle, fat, and skin.
-This is key as your plastic surgeon is considering how Botox in certain muscles affects your facial expressions, as well as how to work with your natural skin texture and contours to give you beautiful results with filler.

 Board-certified plastic surgeons have facial surgical training, a developed eye for aesthetic balance, and access to legitimate injectable products.

 Patients also find that it gives them greater peace of mind to work with a doctor.
-Working with a board certified plastic surgeon will also ensure that you’re receiving injections with authentic products.
-(Many states require a physician to collaborate with nurses or other medical professionals in order to offer FDA-approved injectable products for their practice.)
+Working with a board certified plastic surgeon will also ensure that you're receiving injections with authentic products.

 Schedule your consultation with Dr. Henry Garazo

 If you are in the Hagerstown and Frederick area, consider choosing board-certified plastic surgeon Dr. Henry Garazo for injectables.
 As a plastic surgeon in Frederick, Dr. Garazo performs all injections himself to ensure your safety and optimal results.
-For a more comprehensive rejuvenation, our aesthetician also offers skin treatment like DiamondGlow, chemical peels, and dermaplaning.
+For a more comprehensive rejuvenation, our aesthetician also offers skin treatments like DiamondGlow, chemical peels, and dermaplaning.
 Contact our office by calling 301-791-1800 or reaching out online.